Pivoting NYSDOT’s 511NY Rideshare program to enhanced telework support

 The revamped webpages did their job.
 By April, the average user was spending almost 4 minutes on the Telework page—as opposed to 48 seconds on a typical Rideshare page.
 “When people find this information,” Cara Politi explains, “they’re getting what they need.”

 Not everyone, however, was “on pause.”
 Essential employers—including hospitals and medical centers—still needed an onsite workforce, every single day.
 Slammed with tens of thousands of confirmed cases of COVID-19 and the possibility of reduced or completely shut down transit, essential employees were understandably nervous about how to get from point A to point B. But thanks in large part to a robust program supported by an ICF-developed communications plan, their employers knew how to respond.
 “Contact 511NY Rideshare.”

 The majority of online registrations came after hospitals emailed their entire employee network.

 The result?
 A 235% online registration increase in March alone, primarily from medical centers in New York City.

 We don’t know when it will be safe to travel freely again.
-But we do know one thing: This rideshare program is growing, and good habits are forming.
+But we do know one thing: The 511NY Rideshare program is growing, and good habits are forming.